ospalh/anki-addons/pages/Local CSS and DIY night mode.md

 Applying different styles to different cards works in a similar way.

 As an example, in the past i used a standard style of black on light blue for standard cards and black and light red for grammar cards.
 In the alternative style i used light colored text on dark background, dark green for normal cards and dark red for grammar cards.
 The standard cards use the the `.loc.card` selector described above.
-The model name of the grammar cards is “Grammatik VHS — Japanese” and so i used
+The model name of the grammar cards is <q lang="de">Grammatik VHS — Japanese</q> and so i used
 <blockquote><pre><code>.loc.card.model_grammatikvhsjapanese{
   background-color: #64354c;
   color: #d9b7ce;}</code></pre></blockquote>